 While the developing countries saw much of the liberalization under the Bank-Fund conditionality as having been imposed on them from outside under duress and remained reluctant players for liberalization during the UR negotiations, interactions involved in Bank-Fund programs and resulting experimentation perhaps led them to think harder about alternative policy choices.
 More importantly, their attitudes began to shift in a major way after the breakdown of the Soviet Union and the emergence of the success story of China under an outward-oriented regime.
-These developments and a recognition that the autarkic policies and domestic controls had not delivered led India, which had been a bastion of protection, to turn to liberal policies in 1991.
-Its post-reform success and continued rise of China helped change the developing country attitudes yet further.
+These developments, and a recognition that the autarkic policies and domestic controls had not delivered, led India, which had been a bastion of protection, to turn to liberal policies in 1991.
+Its post-reform success and the continued rise of China helped change the developing country attitudes yet further.

 While developing countries today continue to demand special and differential treatment, they participate much more actively in the negotiations.
 The emergence of the G-20 grouping prior to the 2003 WTO ministerial meeting and its success in getting the developed countries to drop three of the four Singapore issues from the Doha negotiating agenda offer one example of their engagement with the negotiating process.
-They continued to play the same active role subsequently at Hong Kong ministerial meeting and then in the 2008 negotiations in Geneva that produced a deadlock between developed and developing countries.
+They continued to play the same active role subsequently at the Hong Kong ministerial meeting and then in the 2008 negotiations in Geneva that produced a deadlock between developed and developing countries.

 Developing countries have also come to use the dispute settlement body (DSB) to defend their trade interests.
-Hoekman (2012), who makes this point cogently, points out that while developing countries were defendants in only 8 percent of the cases under the GATT, under the WTO, they have been defendants in 35 percent of the cases.
+Hoekman (2012), who makes this point cogently, points out that while developing countries were defendants in only 8 percent of the cases under the GATT, under the WTO, they have been defendants in 35 percent of the cases.2 Developing countries have also emerged as complainants, accounting for one-third of all cases brought to DSB during 1995-2011.
+Even more interestingly, as many as 44 percent of the developing country cases have been against other developing countries.
+In a highly visible case, India challenged the EU GSP plus program in 2003 with adverse implications for the neighboring Pakistan, who benefited from the program.
+In another similar case, Brazil challenged the EU export subsidy on sugar that had benefited the African, Caribbean and Pacific (ACP) countries through guaranteed access to the highly protected EU market.

-This paragraph is based on Hoekman (2012).
+2 This paragraph is based on Hoekman (2012).